-In my admittedly idiosyncratic worldview this deeper level of consent is lodged in a realm of reality where the greater good is fully known and understood to be without contradiction.
-It is the stuff of dreams and daydreams and yearnings.
+In my worldview this deeper level of consent is lodged in a realm of consciousness where the greater good is known by all and understood to be without contradiction.
+It is the stuff of dreams and daydreams and yearnings and complex theatrical productions.
 It is not an imposed Platonic absolute but a shimmering, pulsating action that is continuously re-framing and refreshing itself based on the awareness and behavior of all its component parts.
 Each of us dives into that unconscious or semi-conscious realm many times a day and many more times at night when our usual filters and controls fade into the background or disappear altogether.
-As we step back and discover the broader framework, we understand how adversaries could come to be perceived as allies for our development and the exploration of our purpose.
-We are known to each other there – friends and enemies alike – and the greater good is known to us all.
-From this more expansive understanding where apparent contradictions are resolved, we can agree to take on various roles that ultimately serve the greater good, even if it means taking on the role of “bad guy” or gal for a limited period of time.
-Actually I may no longer be alone in thinking this way; more and more mainstream scientists, philosophers and ordinary people are sharing a similar orientation to the world.
+As we step back and discover the broader framework of our collective action, we understand how adversaries could come to be perceived as allies for our development and the exploration and reaffirmation of our purpose.
+We are known to each other in that realm outside of time and space.
+Apparent contradictions are understood and resolved: we can agree to take on various roles that ultimately serve the greater good, even if service means taking on the role of “bad guy” or gal for a limited period of time.
+We may be victim in one moment and perpetrator in the next; leader in one context and follower in another; revered sage in one domain and ridiculed fool in yet another.

-Whatever perspective we hold at any given moment, individual qualities combine with collective ones until we find a temporary “sweet spot,” a shimmering tone of unspeakable beauty that all share and all find appealing because the beauty speaks to a part of us that is our common identity.
+Whatever perspective we hold at any given moment, individual qualities combine with collective ones until we find a temporary “sweet spot,” a shimmering tone of unspeakable beauty that we all share and find appealing because the beauty speaks to a part of us that is our common identity.

 Alas, such a moment of conscious unified consent usually lasts but a fleeting instant.
 Sooner or later, however, we learn that impermanence may be our most precious gift of all because we get to leave and return, agree and disagree endless times from endless perspectives!
 We are not condemned to eternal limitation, nor to reward or punishment based on what we thought was best at any particular time or limited range of awareness.
 As Maya Angelou said, “When we know better, we do better.”
-We dart into and out of understanding the way hummingbirds dart into and out of flowers in search of sweet nectar.
+We dart in and out of understanding the way hummingbirds dart in and out of flowers in search of their sweet nectar.

-Quite literally, in my view, we do get to have it all one way or the other, sooner or later, in time and space or outside of it.
-We get to know not only what is or was or will be, but also come to know what might have been or might be still.
-We experience the possible, the probable, the likely, and the actual over and over and over again in any moment or hour or day or century.
-This is the gift of self-awareness, of consciousness.
-Consent to take part in the greater good, in the resonance of shared well-being, permits us unlimited experience in unlimited roles.
-That is the deeper meaning of consent and the reason to stop avoiding or denying our participation in mass events we do not like.
-Such events give us the opportunity to find out who we are.
-Another way to put it, as my father liked to say often is this: “All is revealed.”
-We are revealed to ourselves and to others, as they are to us.
+Quite literally, in my view, we do get to have it all – one way or the other, sooner or later, in time and space or outside of it.
+We get to know not only what is or was or will be, but also what might have been or might be still.
+We experience the possible, the probable, the likely, and the actual, over and over and over again in any moment or hour or day or century.
+This is the gift of self-awareness, of consciousness, of consent.
+Our consent to take part in the greater good, in the resonance of shared well-being, permits us unlimited experience in unlimited roles from unlimited vantage points.
+This is the deeper meaning of consent and the reason we can stop avoiding or denying our participation in mass events we do not like.
+Such events give us the opportunity to find out who we are and for that we are eventually grateful.
+Another way to put it, as my father liked to say, is this: “All is revealed.”
+Through mutual consent we are revealed to ourselves and to others, as they are to us.